peanutbuttertoastt/CRWR2900-draft/draft.md

 The goal is to write a piece about an experience I had up at the top of Joffre Lakes.
 I am leaning more toward poetry at this point in time now, but I want to include and exerpt of narrative either at the beginning or the end.

 *ALSO I am not able to view my issues or create an issue for some reason..

+Poetry beginning:

+I am not a maple
+I am not
+a maple
+falls slowly
+like a helicopter leaf
+drifting, swaying

+I am not sweet
+I am not
+sweet syrup
+ooses out of bark
+lick
+the stickyness on your lips

+I am not permanent
+I am not
+black ink
+spills soaking
+white tshirts
+staining

+I am not plastic
+I am not
+toss behind you
+wrinkled paper
+crinkled mess
+mazes in heads

+I am not a clue
+I am not
+Etcha-sketch
+make your own art
+scribble
+out mistakes

+I am not soap
+I am not
+fresh air
+oxygen to lungs
+suffocation
+pillows murmered words